Developers reference guide

 "Folder" : "Path to folder" //Optional

-The parameter Folder is optional; if omitted, the camera will store the captured frames in a measurement.raw file in the chosen folder.
+The parameter Folder is optional; if provided, the Runtime will store the captured frames in a measurement.raw file in the chosen folder.

 Reply: